 Impact of Brexit on the rights of British citizens in the Netherlands

 The European Commission has published Q&As about the rights of UK citizens in the EU after Brexit.
 The UK government and the 27 remaining EU member states have approved this agreement.
-Now, the European Parliament and the British parliament must ratify it.
-Only after that can the EU and the UK implement the agreement.
-Until then, there is no certainty that the agreement will actually enter into force.

 What can I do now to protect my right to stay?

 Go to the website of the Immigration and Naturalisation Service (IND) to find out what the Brexit means for you as a British citizen in the Netherlands after Brexit.
 And to find out what you can do now to protect your right to stay.